srvidales/horiseon-html-css-refactoring/README.md

 No installation required.

 ## Usage
-In your favorite editor open the repo directory and locate the index.html.
+In your favorite editor open the directory where you cloned the repo and locate the index.html file.
 From the editor launch your favorite browser.
-Inspect the page with development tools if necessary.
+Inspect the page with development tools as necessary.
+Additionally, the repo is deployed to GitHub Pages.
+It can be found here: https://srvidales.github.io/week01-challenge/.

+## Screenshot
+Screenshot can be found here: https://github.com/srvidales/week01-challenge/blob/main/screenshot.png

 ## Contributing
 Sergio Vidales Perez <srvidales@gmail.com>